 This civil complaint, 42 U.S.C. § 1983, was filed pro se.
 Plaintiff has also filed a Motion to Proceed in forma pauperis (IFP)(Doc.
 2).
 Mr. Murnahan is a former state prison inmate.
-He claims that while he was in the custody of "the S.O.C." his "serious medical needs were deprived," he "incurred serious bodily injuries due to acts of misfeasance and malfeasance," and suffered "direct assaults and batteries" by "KDOC staff and contractees" that caused him pain and suffering.
+He claims that while he was "in the custody and care of the S.O.C." his "serious medical needs were deprived," he "incurred serious bodily injuries due to acts of misfeasance and malfeasance," and "direct assaults and batteries" by "KDOC staff and contractees" causing him pain and suffering.
 He alleges that "these acts" occurred "during the years of 2003 through discharge of March 2010."
-Plaintiff names as defendants David McKune, Warden, Lansing Correctional Facility (LCF); "Correct Care Solutions" (CCS); and "John Does: KDOC Staff and Contractees."
+This is the second of five complaints filed by Mr. Murnahan that are identical except for the named defendants.1 In this complaint, plaintiff names as defendants "John Does, ie State of Kansas Parole Board Members and Parole Officers and Supervisors for Sedgwick County, Ks;" and "KDOC Contractees."
 He seeks money damages.